On the Road

 Story Hour, or l’Heure du conte in French, was brought to France in 1920 by American and other English-language libraries that were highly engaged with young readers.

 The American Library in Paris began offering Story Hours in 1923, with librarians reading aloud the tales of Mme de Beaumont, who wrote Beauty and the Beast, and the Grimms brothers.
-Story Hour is designed to be both educational and fun, as well as a way to continue the tradition of oral storytelling from generation to generation.

 After discovering American authors during Story Hour, children and teens with be led in an English-language writing exercise.